-All removals has been included in the last stock assessment therefore, the stock PASSES Clause C1.2 and the fishery is below reference points in the last stock assessment, the stock PASSES Clause C1.2.
+All removals has been included in the last stock assessment therefore, the stock PASSES Clause C1.2 and the stock is above the limit reference point in the last stock assessment, the stock PASSES Clause C1.2.

 In order to be approved, the stock assessed must pass both Clause C1.1 and C1.2; therefore, as this is the case here, Herring (Clupea harengus) subareas 1, 2, and 5, and in divisions 4.a and 14.a (Norwegian spring-spawning herring) is APPROVED by SAI Global assessor for the production of fishmeal and fish oil under the current IFFO RS v 2.0 by-product standard.